abpframework/abp/docs/en/Entity-Framework-Core-Migrations.md

 ﻿# EF Core Code First Migrations

 Entity Framework Core provides an easy to use and powerful [database migration system](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/).
-ABP Framework [startup templates](Startup-Templates/Index.md) takes the advantage of this system to allows you to develop your application in a standard way.
+ABP Framework [startup templates](Startup-Templates/Index.md) take the advantage of this system to allow you to develop your application in a standard way.

 > See [its own documentation](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/) to understand the EF Core Code First Migrations and why you need to such a system.